OlgaRomanova0709/Pandas/readme.md

 # Bottom Performing Schools (By Passing Rate)

-We created a table that highlights the bottom 5 performing schools based on Overall Passing Rate.
-Include all of the same metrics as above.
+Created a table that highlights the bottom 5 performing schools based on Overall Passing Rate.
+It includes all of the same metrics as above.

 # Math Scores by Grade**

-We created a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+Created a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 # Reading Scores by Grade

-We created a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+Created a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 # Scores by School Spending

-We created a table that breaks down school performances based on average Spending Ranges (Per Student).
-Use 4 reasonable bins to group school spending.
-Include in the table each of the following:
+Created a table that breaks down each school performance based on the average Spending Ranges (Per Student).
+Use 4 reasonable bins to group school spending. it includes in the table each of the following:

 Average Math Score
 Average Reading Score